Kerning

-Kerning brings A and V closer, with their serifs over each other.
+Kerning brings the letters closer, with their serifs slightly over each other.

-Poor kerning (referred to informally as keming) may, in a worst-case scenario, result in unwanted words being read.
+Poor kerning may, in a worst-case scenario, result in different words being read than those which were intended.

 In typography, kerning is the process of adjusting the space between two specific characters, or letterforms, in a font.
 It is not to be confused with tracking, by which spacing is adjusted uniformly over a range of characters.

 In a well-kerned font, the two-dimensional blank spaces between each pair of characters all have a visually similar area.
-The term "keming" is sometimes used informally to refer to poor kerning (the letters r and n placed too closely together being easily mistaken for the letter m).

 The related term kern denotes a part of a typed letter that overhangs the edge of the type block.

 Metal typesetting

 The glyph on the right is kerned to overlap the character following it (glyphs are mirrored for printing).

 The source of the word kern is from the French word carne, meaning "projecting angle, quill of a pen".
 The French term originated from the Latin cardo, cardinis, meaning "hinge".
 In the days when all type was cast metal, the parts of a typecasting sort that needed to overlap adjacent letters hung off the sort slug's edge.
 Those overhanging metal pieces were called kerns.
-At that time, the word kerning only referred to manufacturing the sorts with kerns, while adjusting space between letters during compositing was called inter-spacing or letter spacing.
+At that time, the word kerning only referred to manufacturing the sorts with kerns, while adjusting space between letters during composition was called inter-spacing or letter spacing.

 Because this method was not well-suited to some pairs of letters, ligatures were supplied for those glyph combinations, such as the French L’, or the combinations ff, fi, fl, ffi, ffl, and others.